partiql/partiql-ir-generator/README.md

 These components took a long time to create and come with very non-trivial maintenance overhead.
-Changes to either the `ExprNode` model or `V0` AST have downstream impacts that are difficult to predict and often require performing "shotgun" surgery at an indeterminate number of locations in the (de)serialization code and rewrite rules.
+Changes to either the `ExprNode` model or `V0` AST have downstream impacts that are difficult to predict and often require performing "shotgun surgery" at an indeterminate number of locations in the (de)serialization code and rewrite rules.

 We will soon need additional domain models other than `ExprNode` and the `V0` AST and each new domain model only multiplies these problems.